alexsnitol/senla-final-project/README.md

 Main tasks which resolve this project:
 * User registration in the system
 * Profile editing
-* View list of announcements with search and filter
+* View a list of announcements with searched, multi filters and sorting
-* Ability to adding / editing / deleting announcements
+* Ability to add / editing / deleting announcements
 * Possibility to leave reviews under the owner's profile
 * Owner rating system that affects the position of the owner's listings in search results.
 The lower the rating, the lower the ad in the search results
 * Chat for clients with owners of announcements